FarronF/limerick-council-meetings/meetings/2017/12/12-Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 24th November 2017.md

 **in Herebertstown under the provisions of the Derelict Sites Act.**

-The Motion was proposed by Councillor O’Donnell and seconded by Councillor Teefy.--- 7
+The Motion was proposed by Councillor O’Donnell and seconded by Councillor Teefy.
+---
+7

 **REPLY:**